 Duration: The character may remain hidden until the end of the Scene, unless they do something that would bring attention to themselves, such as picking the pocket of a person in the crowd.
 Preparation: The character cannot be attired in clothing that substantially clashes with that of the crowd.
 So a person wearing normal clothing could not hide in a crowd of circus clowns.
 Conflict Rolls: To use this skill, a character must make a Skill Roll with Grace Adjustments.
 The Threshold they must overcome equals 10 plus the Perception and Intelligence of the person searching for them.
 (If multiple people are searching, use a Group Conflict Roll as explained in The Rules Reference.)
 On a Pure Success, the character successfully hides without incident.
 On a Bare Success, the character hides, but has a complication while doing so.
 In that case, the player should choose one of the options listed below.
 On a failed roll, the character fails to hide.
 If the roll was a Bare Failure, the Overlord should choose one of the options listed below.
 On a Pure Failure, the Overlord should choose two of the following options. - The character attracts new unwanted attention. - The character becomes aware of a new nearby danger. - The character loses something they expect to need in the near future.
 (The Overlord should give the player a short list of possibilities to choose from.) - The character's nerves are set on edge.
 They suffer from a Drawback on all Conflict Rolls involving Craftiness for the remainder of the current scene. - The character's path is blocked by obstacles.
 They sustain Fettering Setback equal to 7 plus the roll's Margin.
 This option may be selected multiple times.
 If this drops the character's Fate Points to 0, their pursuers capture him.
-Husbandry Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Husbandry Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Characters with this skill have knowledge of animal husbandry and breeding.
 Given sufficient time, a skilled breeder can raise the overall quality of a herd, brood, or other livestock on a farm or ranch.
 With this skill, they select the prime specimens from the available selection and mate them together to produce offspring.
-Defaults To: Beast HandlingBase: 2Ability Type: UtilitarianRange:Affected Area: See below.Conflic.
-Range: Touch Conflict Rolls: None Duration: Instantaneous.
+Base: 2 Range: Touch Conflict Rolls: None Duration: Instantaneous.

 Action Time: Although mythology does include some notable exceptions, the breeder doesn't personally, uhh, perform the ... um ... act cough themselves.
+Generally speaking.51

-Generally speaking.40 Preparation: The breeder must have food, pens, and housing appropriate for the livestock they are breeding.
+Preparation: The breeder must have food, pens, and housing appropriate for the livestock they are breeding.
 These must be available for at least one breeding season, which generally happens only once per year.

 Other Details: The skill rank in Husbandry acts as a ceiling to the Quality Level of offspring resulting from the breeding of two parent beasts.
 (For details on the properties of bred materials, see the Agrarian Materials section of The Wicked Workshop.)

-Trade Skills~I Identifying Concoctions Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5^{th} rank in this skill.
+Trade Skills~l

+Identifying Concoctions

+Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.

 Description: With this ability, your character becomes versed in the smells, tastes, and colors of various concoctions.
 To use this ability, your character must closely inspect the elixir, cream, powder, or other concoction in question and must have encountered it in the past.

-Ability Type: Utilitarian Defaults To: Physic Action Time: 1 minute Base: 4 Range: Touch.
+Ability Type: Utilitarian

+Defaults To: Physic

+Action Time: 1 minute

 Duration: Instantaneous.